tap349/tap349.github.io/_posts/2017-09-02-elixir-epmd.md

 ### successfully running node is not registered

-situation when application is successfully running but not registered in EPMD can be caused by this sequence of events:
+situation when application is successfully running but not registered in epmd can be caused by this sequence of events:

 - application that is started via systemd service first (say, `billing_prod`) spawns `epmd` process